 test ! -f /mnt/server/archivedir/%f && cp %p /mnt/server/archivedir/%f

-if segment file name and %p
+Where %f if segment file name and %p is

 segment file path.
 Once the command provided exits with 0, a segment